 - Mary Dunhill products introduced into the U.S.

-- Pompeian Co., and Frostilla Co. sold to a consortium comprising of Harold F. Ritchie & Co. and the Shoemaker family, owners of the Frostilla Company.
+- Pompeian Company and the Frostilla Company sold to a consortium comprising of Harold F. Ritchie & Company and the Shoemaker family, owners of the Frostilla Company.

 - Beauty Counselors founded in Detroit.

-- Helena Rubinstein buys back her American business.
+- Helena Rubinstein regains control of her American business.

 - Dana Perfumes Corporation founded (Spain).

-- International Laytex Company founded which later became known as International Playtex, Inc.
+- International Laytex Company founded; later known as International Playtex, Inc.

-- Mary Chess founded by Grace Mary Chess Robinson.
+- Mary Chess founded by Grace Mary Chess Robinson in New York.

-- Revlon Nail Enamel Company founded by Charles Revson, Joseph Revson and Charles R. Lachman.
+- Revlon Nail Enamel Company founded by Charles Revson, Joseph Revson and Charles R. Lachman in New York.

 - Dorothy Gray opens salons on the ‘Santa Rosa’ ship of the Grace Line.